cdalvaro/hacking-with-swift/SwiftUI/README.md

 - How `ScrollView` lets us work with scrolling data
 - Pushing new views onto the stack using `NavigationLink`
 - Working with hierarchical `Codable` data
+- How to lay out views in a scrolling grid

 [Code](Projects/Moonshot)